tkadlec/WPOStats/_posts/2015-11-04-walmart-revenue.markdown

 ---
 layout: post
 title:  "Walmart saw up to a 2% increase in conversions for every 1 second of improvement in load time.
-Every 100ms improvment also resulted in up to a 1% increase in revenue."
+Every 100ms improvement also resulted in up to a 1% increase in revenue."
 img:
  image: "walmart-logo.png"
  alt: "Walmart Logo"